scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV-pySeg-workflow.rst

 Once the protocol execution is finished, let's right click on the outputClasses object located in the lower panel of the project interface, in the tab "Summary".
 Then select the option "Open with TomoDataViewer" and the classes obtained will be displayed with xmipp's viewer.
-On the top toolbar, set the size (besides the magnifier icon) to 650 and press Intro.
+On the top toolbar, set the size (besides the magnifier icon) to 400 and press Intro.
-The 2 classes obtained are represented as the rotational average around the normal axis, as can be observed on the left side of the figure below.
-It seems quite clear that our ribosome is on class 1, and it's composed of 99 particles, while the other class only shows the membrane.
-Thus, will use the subset functionality provided by this viewer to create a subset only composed of the particles which belong to class 1:
+The 4 classes obtained are represented as the rotational average around the normal axis, as can be observed on the left side of the figure below.
+It seems quite clear that our ribosome is on class 3, and it's composed of 101 particles.
+Thus, will use the subset functionality provided by this viewer to create a subset only composed of the particles which belong to class 3:

-1. Select the row corresponding to class 1.
+1. Select the row corresponding to class 3.

 2. Click on the button "+ Particles".